wallarm/product-documentation/docs/latest/updating-migrating/all-in-one.md

 [statistics-service-all-parameters]:        ../admin-en/configure-statistics-service.md
 [img-attacks-in-interface]:                 ../images/admin-guides/test-attacks-quickstart.png
 [tarantool-status]:                         ../images/tarantool-status.png
+[configure-proxy-balancer-instr]:           ../admin-en/configuration-guides/access-to-wallarm-api-via-proxy.md
+[sqli-attack-docs]:                         ../attacks-vulns-list.md#sql-injection
+[xss-attack-docs]:                          ../attacks-vulns-list.md#crosssite-scripting-xss

 # Upgrading Wallarm node with All-in-One Installer

 These instructions describe the steps to upgrade the Wallarm node 4.6.x installed using [all-in-one installer](../installation/nginx/all-in-one.md) to version 4.6.x+.

-## Requirements for upgrade using all-in-one installer
+## Requirements

 --8<-- "../include/waf/installation/all-in-one-upgrade-requirements.md"

+## Upgrade procedure

+The upgrade procedure differs depending on how filtering node and postanalytics modules are installed:

+* [On the same server](#filtering-node-and-postanalytics-on-the-same-server): modules are upgraded altogether
+* [On different servers](#filtering-node-and-postanalytics-on-different-servers): **first** upgrade the postanalytics module and **then** the filtering module

+## Filtering node and postanalytics on the same server

+Use the procedure below to upgrade altogether the filtering node and postanalytics modules installed using all-in-one installer on the same server.

-## Prepare Wallarm token
+### Step 1: Prepare Wallarm token

-In any upgrade scenario, you will need a Wallarm token of [one of the types](../user-guides/nodes/nodes.md#api-and-node-tokens-for-node-creation).
+To upgrade node, you will need a Wallarm token of [one of the types](../user-guides/nodes/nodes.md#api-and-node-tokens-for-node-creation).
 To prepare a token:

 === "API token"